-- The AES accelerator provides the following standard AES cryptographic operations for key sizes of 128, 192 and 256 bits, conformant to FIPS PUB 197 with intrinsic counter-measures against attacks:
+- The AES accelerator provides the following standard AES cryptographic operations for key sizes of 128, 192 and 256 bits, conformant to FIPS PUB 197 with intrinsic counter-measures against attacks: - l key expansion, - 1 cipher, - inverse cipher. - 277 If NesLib is embedded, the cryptographic library NesLib instantiates the same standard AES cryptographic operations, and provides: - 1 message authentication Code computation (CMAC).

-- · randomize,

-- key expansion,

-- · cipher,

-- · inverse cipher.

-8.12 Cryptographic operation: RSA operation (FCS\COP.1 [RSA]) if Neslib only
+8.12 Cryptographic operation: RSA operation (FCS\COP.1 [RSA]) if NesLib only

-- The cryptographic library Neslib provides the RSA public key cryptographic operation for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library Neslib provides the RSA private key cryptographic operation with or without CRT for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library Neslib provides RSA signature formatting (EMSA) compliant with PKCS #1 V2.1.
+- The cryptographic library NesLib provides the RSA public key cryptographic operation for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library NesLib provides the RSA private key cryptographic operation with or without CRT for modulus sizes up to 4096 bits, conformant to PKCS #1 V2.1. - The cryptographic library NesLib provides RSA signature formatting (EMSA) compliant with PKCS #1 V2.1.

-8.13 Cryptographic operation: Elliptic Curves Cryptography operation (FCS\COP.1 [ECC]) if Neslib only
+8.13 Cryptographic operation: Elliptic Curves Cryptography operation (FCS\COP.1 [ECC]) if NesLib only

-- The cryptographic library Neslib provides to the ES developer the following efficient basic functions for Elliptic Curves Cryptography over prime fields, all conformant to IEEE 1363-2000 chapter 7 and IEEE 1363a-2004:
+- The cryptographic library NesLib provides to the ES developer the following efficient basic functions for Elliptic Curves Cryptography over prime fields, all conformant to IEEE 1363-2000 chapter 7 and IEEE 1363a-2004:

-- · private scalar multiplication,
+- private scalar multiplication,

 - preparation of Elliptic Curve computations in affine coordinates,

 - public scalar multiplication,

-- point validity check.
+- point validity check,

 - Jacobian conversion to affine coordinates,

-- · general point addition,
+- 1 general point addition,

 - point expansion and compression.

-- Additionally, the cryptographic library Neslib provides functions dedicated to the two most used elliptic curves cryptosystems: Elliptic Curve Diffie-Hellman (ECDH), as specified in NIST SP 800-56A and Elliptic Curve Digital Signature Algorithm (ECDSA) generation and verification, as stipulated in FIPS 186-4 and specified in ANSI X9.62, section 7.
+- Additionally, the cryptographic library NesLib provides functions dedicated to the two most used elliptic curves cryptosystems:

+- Elliptic Curve Diffie-Hellman (ECDH), as specified in NIST SP 800-56A,

+- Elliptic Curve Digital Signature Algorithm (ECDSA) generation and verification, as stipulated in FIPS 186-4 and specified in ANSI X9.62, section 7.

-8.14 Cryptographic operation: SHA operation (FCS\COP.1 [SHA]) if Neslib only
+8.14 Cryptographic operation: SHA-1 and SHA-2 operation (FCS\COP.1 [SHA]) if NesLib only

-- The cryptographic library Neslib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2. - The cryptographic library Neslib provides the SHA-1 and SHA-256 secure hash function conformant to FIPS PUB 180-2 and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library Neslib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1 and SHA-256.
+- The cryptographic library NesLib provides the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512 secure hash functions conformant to FIPS PUB 180-2. - The cryptographic library NesLib provides the SHA-1 and SHA-256 secure hash function conformant to FIPS PUB 180-2 and offering resistance against side channel and fault attacks. - Additionally, the cryptographic library NesLib offers support for the HMAC mode of use, as specified in FIPS PUB 198-1, to be used in conjunction with the protected versions of SHA-1 and SHA-256. - Note that SHA-1 is no longer recommended as a cryptographic function.
+Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.